IBM/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

 - Click **Install**
 - Restart Visual Studio Code to complete teh installation of the extension

+If you are using Windows, you must also ensure the following:

+* Your version of Windows supports Hyper-V and Docker:
+* Windows 10 Enterprise, Pro, or Education with 1607 Anniversary Update or later
+* Docker for Windows is configured to use Linux containers (this is the default)
+* You have installed the C++ Build Tools for Windows from windows-build-tools
+* You have installed OpenSSL v1.0.2 from Win32 OpenSSL
+* Install the normal version, not the version marked as “light”
+* Install the Win32 version into C:\OpenSSL-Win32 on 32-bit systems
+* Install the Win64 version into C:\OpenSSL-Win64 on 64-bit systems

+You can check your installed versions by running the following commands from a terminal:

+* node --version
+* npm --version
+* yo --version
+* docker --version
+* docker-compose --version

+Once you have installed Visual Studio Code, the first thing you need to do is to install the IBM Blockchain Platform VSCode extension.
+To do this, you need to install the latest version of VSCode; to see if you have the latest VSCode extension, go to Code > Check for Updates.
+If VSCode crashes at this point, it likely means you don’t have the latest version.
+Update your VSCode, and once you’re done, click on extensions in the sidebar on the left side of your screen.
+At the top, search the extension marketplace for IBM Blockchain Platform.
+Click Install and then click reload.
+Now you should be all set to use the extension!

 ## 2. Clone the repo

 Clone this repository in a folder of your choice